microsoft/onnxruntime/BUILD.md

 $ make
 ```

-##### 6.  (optional) Build python package
+##### 6. (Optional) Build Python package
 Copy the setup.py file from the source folder to the build folder and run
 ```bash
 python3 setup.py bdist_wheel -p linux_aarch64
 ```

-However, if your targets manylinux, unfortunately their tools doesn't work in cross-compiling scenario.
-You must run it in a docker like:
+If targeting manylinux, unfortunately their tools do not work in the cross-compiling scenario.
+Run it in a docker like:

 ```bash
 docker run  -v /usr/bin/qemu-aarch64-static:/usr/bin/qemu-aarch64-static -v `pwd`:/tmp/a -w /tmp/a --rm quay.io/pypa/manylinux2014_aarch64 /opt/python/cp37-cp37m/bin/python3 setup.py bdist_wheel
 ```
-If you only want to target a specfic Linux distro(like Ubuntu), you don't need to do that.
+This is not needed if you only want to target a specfic Linux distribution (i.e. Ubuntu).

-#### Native compiling on Linux ARM device (EASY, SLOWER)
+#### Native compiling on Linux ARM device
+*Easy, slower*

 Docker build runs on a Raspberry Pi 3B with Raspbian Stretch Lite OS (Desktop version will run out memory when linking the .so file) will take 8-9 hours in total.
 ```bash
 sudo apt-get update